bobsingh149/Pitch-Ideas/README.md

 # Pitch Ideas

-# A play store app to Pitch Ideas to Investors
+# A play store app to Pitch your Ideas to Investors

 This app allows users to pitch their ideas to investors.
 Users can create a profile, upload their pitch deck, and connect with other users who share their passion.
 The app also provides insights about the target audience, such as demographics and interests.